krysgit/retro-arcade-page-destroyer/README.md

-# Asteroids Game Widget Reloaded
+# Retro Arcade Page Destroyer

-Turn your WordPress site into the classic arcade game Asteroids.
-Click to start and destroy the contents of your webpage by flying around and shooting them.
+Turn your WordPress site into an interactive retro arcade shooter.
+Click to launch the ship and destroy webpage contents by flying around and blasting them.

-This repository contains a modernized, secure fork of the original "Asteroids Widget" by Eric Burger (Electric Tree House) and Erik Rothoff Andersson, fully updated for modern WordPress standards and PHP 8.0, 8.1, 8.2, and 8.3+.
+This repository contains a modernized, secure fork of the classic "Asteroids Widget" by Eric Burger (Electric Tree House) and Erik Rothoff Andersson, fully updated for modern WordPress standards and **PHP 8.0, 8.1, 8.2, and 8.3+**.

 ---

 ## Features
-* Classic Asteroids arcade gameplay directly on your WordPress pages.
+* Classic arcade vector gameplay directly on your WordPress pages.
-* Multiple button and retro arcade machine image triggers.
+* Multiple button and retro arcade machine triggers.
 * Optional custom backgrounds and auto-formatting.
 * Embed anywhere using the [asteroids] shortcode or as a Sidebar Widget.
 * Zero fatal errors on PHP 8+.